frickelangelo/GrabKeyLib/ROADMAP.md

 - Cygwin support (no epoll - find workaround)
 - Performance optimization
 - Fix codestyle
-- Redesign modes: make get_key to return key's code and move the printing out of keyboard reader logic.

 ### Logging

 - Implement interface and use it in as many places as it required to forget about debugger.
-- Consider of creation of header only logging library.